Healthy Stuffed Green Chiles with Turkey and Chorizo

-2 oval cast iron dishes with two healthy stuffed green chiles, fresh cilantro, and half a lime.
+2 oval cast iron dishes with two healthy stuffed Hatch peppers, fresh cilantro, and half a lime.

 Fresh green chiles (not chilis) are ubiquitous in Mexican and Southwest cooking.
 Yay!
 These flavorful pods thrive in hot climates (hence their presence in Mexican and Southwest cooking), and while you can find them year ’round in many locales, they’re at their best in late summer.